seanredmond/heniautos/guide/calendar-equations.md

 `calendar-equation` take a year (`-y`) and an equation (`-e`) in the format "month-abbreviation day prytany-number day."
 The prytany number needs to be a Roman numeral but it does not matter if it or the month abbreviation is capitalized.

 The output is rather terse, but you can see that it contains the basic calendar equation.
 The `( 2-)` after `Met  9` means that Metageitniṓn is the second month (`2`) and is _not_ preceded by an intercalation (`-`).
 If it were preceded by an intercalation, this would be `( 3+)`.
 The `(I)` after `DOY  39` indicates that this solution requires an intercalary year; `(O)` would mean it was an ordinary year. `[F, ∅]` indicates the count of festival months and prytanies that must precede this solution--one full month `F`, and no prytanies, `∅` (that is, "null") since this is the first prytany.
 Hopefully this will become clear with more examples.
 This solution from `calendar-equation` contains all the facts that we worked out ourselves for this simple equation, and the fact that it only output a single solution indicates that it is the _only_ solution for this equation.

+We will use `calendar-equation` for examples in the rest this guide.

 ### Multiple Equations